-- 8.7 Given the timing of this information being fully understood, an in-year increase to tenant charges is not proposed since the requirements to allow for 4 weeks' notice would mean the charge would not be able to be increased until at least the beginning of March.
-As such, it is proposed that any increase is taken forward from the new financial year. - 8.8 To ensure the council maintains full cost recovery, the required level of increase on tenant charges is 225%.
-Given the significant impact on tenants, officers have prepared a number of other charge options.
+- 7.8 This matter was referred to PFDC at its meeting on 7 February 2023. - 7.9 Given the timing of this information being fully understood, an in-year increase to tenant charges was not proposed since the requirements to allow for 4 weeks' notice would mean the

+- charge would not be able to be increased until at least the beginning of March.
+As such, it is PFDC noted that an increase is to be taken forward from the new financial year. - 7.10 If the Council were to ensure full cost recovery, the required level of increase on tenant charges would be 225%.
+Given the significant impact on tenants, officers prepared and presented a number of other charge options.
 Only option 1 presents a solution where costs are recovered.
-If Options 2 4 are taken forward there will be a residual cost to the council that will remain unrecovered. - 8.9 Subject to the outcome of the Committee's discussion, it is proposed that under any option, review dates are agreed for assessing the performance of charges against expenses, with a view to varying the charge in year if necessary and deemed appropriate.
-The Section 151 Officer proposes that the review periods are agreed in line with the end of the financial quarters and timescales for undertaking the review as the subsequent period.
-If charges are in excess of expenses, there will be an option to reimburse tenants.
-Likewise, if charges are below the level by which the council would recover its costs, the council could raise charges in year.
+If Options 2 4 are taken forward there will be a residual cost to the council that will remain unrecovered.